aochagavia/vade/readme.md

   manage to get them working, do let me know so we can add an example to the repo and point to it in this readme.

-[pixi]: You might want to use `pixi global install <package>` for stuff that is not available through your package manager, see the [pixi homepage](https://pixi.prefix.dev/latest/) for details.
+[^pixi]: You might want to use `pixi global install <package>` for stuff that is not available through your package manager, see the [pixi homepage](https://pixi.prefix.dev/latest/) for details.